Digital procurement processes

 Contemporary contract management supports and accompanies the entire lifecycle of a contract – from contract initiation and creation to negotiation of addenda to contract termination and archiving of completed contracts.
 Contract management succeeds easily and smoothly and forms the basis for a comprehensive procurement process.

 Electronic contract management supports the goal of digitising business processes.
-Increasing or maintaining compliance is a very important factor, which includes risk minimisation and transparency about risks.
+Increasing or maintaining compliance is a very important factor, which includes risk minimization and transparency about risks.
 This transparency and control of risks also ensure that risks are averted and profitability and economy are ensured.

 All departments involved in the procurement process benefit in particular from the simple and intuitive operation of contract management, fast access to all contracts in the company and reliable adherence to compliance guidelines.
-Different contract types, can be optimally supported through simple customisability.
+Different contract types, can be optimally supported through simple customizability.

 Across all locations, the contract managers in Purchasing have an eye on contract and termination deadlines, upcoming contract extensions or warranty periods, as well as upcoming monetary obligations from the contracts concluded.

 Access to the contract management software in the procurement process is ideally cross-device for quick access via PC or smartphone/tablet.

 A structured, quick and easy overview of all data for each contract: Contract management bundles all important e-mails, office documents and paper scans in a structured manner in the right place in the contract file.
 Tedious, time-consuming searching is no longer necessary, which is essential for a functioning procurement process.
 In addition, supplier agreements can also be placed here.
 This enables you to take advantage of economies of scale in purchasing.
 For example, instead of requesting one article from four buyers in four independent purchase orders from one supplier, you make an agreement with the supplier that combines the purchase orders into one – only at much better conditions.

 Optimize procurement processes – benefits at a glance